 Under the Trust Agreement and pursuant to the distribution policy of the Fund, an amount equal to all of the net income of the Fund for each taxation year and net capital gains realized by the Fund but excluding capital gains in respect of which the Fund is entitled to a Capital Gains Refund (defined below), will be payable in the year to the Unitholders by way of cash distributions, subject to the exceptions described below.
 To the extent that cash of the Fund is applied to fund redemptions of Units for cash or is otherwise unavailable for cash distributions, the Fund's net income will be distributed to Unitholders in the form of additional Units.
-Net income of the Fund in computing its net income.
+Net income of the Fund payable to Unitholders, whether in cash, additional Units or otherwise, will generally be deductible by the Fund in computing its net income.
 Losses incurred by the Fund cannot be allocated to Unitholders but may be deducted by the Fund in future taxation years in accordance with the Tax Act.
 In certain circumstances, losses of the Fund may be suspended or restricted, and therefore would not be available to shelter income or capital gains.